-Hunan Province – The old town of Fenghuang, literally means Phoenix Ancient Town and claimed to be “the most beautiful city of China“, was built around 1700 during the 43-year reign of Emperor Kangxi of the Qing Dynasty and it is located in the western border of Hunan and by the riverside of beautiful Tuojiang River.
+Hunan Province – The old town of Fenghuang means Phoenix Ancient Town and claimed to be “the most beautiful city of China“.
+It was built around 1700 during the 43-year reign of Emperor Kangxi of the Qing Dynasty, and it is located in the western border of Hunan and by the riverside of the beautiful Tuojiang River.

 A legend said that two of these mythical birds flew over it and found the Fenghuang Town so beautiful that they hovered there, reluctant to leave.
 The town is breathtaking, the old city wall with the eastern and northern gates and the ancient buildings displaying the distinct Qing Dynasty style are still well preserved.

-The government of Fenghuang County decided to develop the tourism industry after the South Great Wall was discovered in 2000 and 2008 the old town was added in the tentative list of UNESCO World Heritage Sites.
+The government of Fenghuang County decided to develop the tourism industry after the South Great Wall was discovered in 2000.
+In 2008 the old town was added to the tentative list of UNESCO World Heritage Sites.

-The best and easy way to enjoy its old and narrow alleys paved with flagstones and decorated with lanterns is by walk around them, in fact, all the main attractions are quite close to each other.
+The best and easy way to enjoy its old and narrow alleys paved with flagstones and decorated with lanterns is by a walk around them.
+All the main attractions are quite close to each other.

-Our favorite trip was the cruise on the peaceful Tuojiang River that flows across the town, and where we could enjoy the breathtaking view of the stilt wooden houses called “Diaojiaolou” which were built half suspended over the river to keep them safe from the spring floods.
+Our favourite excursion was the short cruise on the peaceful Tuojiang River.
+The river flows across the town, and with a boat tour, you can enjoy the breathtaking view of the wooden stilt houses called “Diaojiaolou” which were built half suspended over the river to keep them safe from the spring floods.

 Top attractions through Fenghuang

-It was designed in three-arch stone and two-story (at 2° floor there is an art gallery with fantastic works of calligraphic and painting) and from its windows, you’ll enjoy a wonderful view on the river’s stilt houses that reflect their shape in the river.
+It was designed in three-arch stone and two-story (at 2° floor there is an art gallery with fantastic works of calligraphic and painting), and from its windows, you’ll enjoy a magnificent view of the river’s stilt houses that reflect their shape in the river.

-The bridge was destroyed by a fierce flood in the 3rd year during the Republic of China (1912 -1949), and it was renewed with the name of the Rainbow Bridge.
-The bridge is really charming during the night when all the lights are on at the same time reflecting in the river.
+A terrible flood destroyed the bridge in the 3rd year during the Republic of China (1912 -1949), and it was renewed with the name of the Rainbow Bridge.
+The bridge is charming at night when all the lights are on at the same time reflecting on the river.

 It is a traditional “Courtyard-House” with buildings that surround a rectangular or square central courtyard and the only one in Town among all the 24 halls in Fenghuang County.

-It is an old historic house with a typical traditional Miao style architecture where you can see the living environment and maybe also imagine the scene of the daily life of Xiong XiLing, the first Premier of the Republic of China from July 1913 to February 1914, born in Fenghuang in 1870.
+It is an old historic house with a typical traditional Miao-style architecture.
+Here, you can see the living environment and also imagine the scene of the daily life of Xiong XiLing, the first Premier of the Republic of China from July 1913 to February 1914, born in Fenghuang in 1870.

 Built in 1715 the East Gate tower is a two-storied architecture with a height of 8 meters and one of two Qing Dynasty towers in Fenghuang.

-Entering into the main hall of Tower, takes place statue of Guanyu, a famous and great figure of the Three Kingdom period.
+Entering into the main hall of Tower, you’ll find the statue of Guanyu, a famous and significant figure of the Three Kingdoms period.

-The East Gate, built in a semi-arch style, is one of the four grand gates of Ancient Fenghuang Town that was originally called Shengheng Gate with a 3.5 meters width and 4 meters height.
+The East Gate, built in a semi-arch style, is one of the four grand gates of Ancient Fenghuang Town.
+It was initially called Shengheng Gate and still boasts 3.5 meters in width and 4 meters in height.

-The other is the Tower of the North Gate that stands near the center of the city’s northern wall.
-The gate looks like a half moon arch, with the package of two doors.
+The other is the Tower of the North Gate that stands near the centre of the city’s northern wall.
+The gate looks like a half-moon arch, with the package of two doors.
 Linked with the East gate wall, it was a solid barrier of the ancient city with military defense and urban flood control function.

 It is the must-do highlight in this charming place.
-It is a great way to have a better view of the stilt houses lining the banks and you’ll will feel to be a part of Fenghuang Ancient Town, wonderful like a landscape painting.
+It is a great way to have a better view of the stilt houses lining the banks.
+With a boat tour, you’ll feel to be a part of Fenghuang Ancient Town, beautiful like a landscape painting.

-Every now and then you could see locals using the river water to wash their clothes as well as vegetables.
-Boats rum regularly from the pier near the town’s North Gate to Wanshou Temple.
+Now and then you could see locals using the river water to wash their clothes as well as vegetables.
+Boats run regularly from the pier near the town’s North Gate to Wanshou Temple.

 A night walk is another highlight not to be missed.
 Strolling along the river lined by the old buildings and the Rainbow bridge nicely illuminated will leave you amazed.
 Here you’ll also find restaurants and café to enjoy some free time.

-It is a 500 meters long typical stone slab street with many handicraft stores, that are characterized by profound ethnic minority style.
-Here you’ll find are batik stores, calico stores, tie-dyeing stores and dyeing workshops as well as silver workshops and painting studios.
+It is a 500 meters long typical stone slab street with many handicraft stores that are characterized by a profound ethnic minority style.
+Here you’ll find batik stores, calico stores, tie-dyeing stores, and dyeing workshops as well as silver workshops and painting studios.

-Other attractions through the town are the Temple of Heavenly Kings (here you’ll enjoy a great view on the town), the Dacheng Palace, Chaoyang palace and the Wamming pagoda.
-If you have time, it’s also worth visiting the Southern Great Wall, a majestic defensive wall and one of the greatest ancient defensive architectures in China (the only one in the south), located 10 km away from the city; the Huang Si Qiao Castle, built during the year 687 of Tang Dynasty for military use and said to be the best preserved stone castle of China, located 24 km away of the city.
+Other attractions through the town are the Temple of Heavenly Kings (here you’ll enjoy a great view of the city), the Dacheng Palace, Chaoyang palace, and the Wamming pagoda.
+It’s also worth visiting the Southern Great Wall, a majestic defensive wall and one of the most magnificent ancient defensive architectures in China (the only one in the south).
+It’s located 10 km away from the city.
+Another attraction is the Huang Si Qiao Castle, built during the year 687 of Tang Dynasty for military use and said to be the best-preserved stone castle of China, located 24 km away from the city.

 Entrance to the old town is free of charge and the combo ticket valid 2 days to visit the main attractions is RMB148, around 23$ (including 10 attractions: Former Residence of Shen Congwen, Formal Residence of Xiong XiLing, Yang Family Memorial Temple, East Gate Tower, Boat ride on Tuojiang River, Longevity Palace, Chongde Hall, Fenghuang Ancient City Museum, Hong Bridge Art Museum, Shenfeng Scenic Area of South Huashan)

-The old town is plenty of accommodations from well-equipped hotels to economic hostels and is quite easy to find a room without booking.
-I slept at Government Hotel, 10 minutes walk from the riverside.
-I suggest checking on Trip.com, a very good tool where you can find great deals for China and Asia.
+The old town is plenty of accommodations from well-equipped hotels to economic hostels, and it is quite easy to find a room without booking.
+We slept at Government Hotel, 10 minutes walk from the riverside.
+We suggest checking on Trip.com, an excellent tool where you can find great deals for China and Asia.

 The batik painting is very popular, which is a symbol of the Miao nationality’s handicraft.
-Shops also sell many varieties of Chinese tea, a large array of silver jewelry and ornaments and handmade tie-dyes and obviously souvenir.
+Shops also sell many varieties of Chinese tea, a vast array of silver jewelry and ornaments, and handmade tie-dyes and souvenirs.

-The food is often spicy, pickled red peppers are a local delicacy, however, it’s the ginger candy that is the true specialty of Fenghuang.
+The food is often spicy, and pickled red peppers are a local delicacy; however, it’s the ginger candy that is the real specialty of Fenghuang.
 Made with ginger root and hot sugar, these candies are delicious and, according to local tradition, can ward off a cold or settle a stomach.
 Do you need info about Fenghuang restaurants?
 Check the reviews on TripAdvisor.